 Click here to see the Whole School English Curriculum Map.

 At St Vincent’s, we place a high priority on children acquiring a sound grasp of the phonics system and being able to apply this when reading and writing.
-From Nursery to Year 2, we use the scheme Letters and Sounds to teach Daily Synthetics Phonics.
+In the Early Years Foundation Stage and Key Stage 1, we use the Essential Letters and Sounds programme to teach daily systematic synthetic Phonics.
 Parent workshops, homework books and class Meet the Teacher sessions provide extra information on how we teach phonics.